awsdocs/aws-cloudformation-user-guide/doc_source/cfn-whatis-howdoesitwork.md

 1. Save the template locally or in an S3 bucket\.
 If you created a template, save it with a file extension like: `.json`, `.yaml`, or `.txt`\.

 1. Create a CloudFormation stack by specifying the location of your template file, such as a path on your local computer or an Amazon S3 URL\.
 If the template contains parameters, you can specify input values when you create the stack\.
-Parameters enable you to pass in values to your template so that you can customize your resources each time you create a stack\.
+Parameters allow you to pass in values to your template so that you can customize your resources each time you create a stack\.

    You can create stacks by using the CloudFormation [console](cfn-console-create-stack.md), [API](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html), or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/cloudformation/create-stack.html)\.
 **Note**